 Kami Earl – Kosmo Salon

 Destiny Tyler – DT Studio

 If you are on the fairer side, like me, I highly recommend seeing a licensed tanning salon or spray tan specialist.
 They can help you find the best, most natural looking tanning solution.
 Do not buy fake tan that you have not used before for your session.
 If you do not normally tan or haven’t been using tanning products, the day before (or even week before) is not the time to start.
-I highly recommend seeing Michelle at Electric Rays Tanning Studio.
+I highly recommend seeing Michelle at Electric Rays Tanning Studio (Lewiston, Moscow, Hayden and Meridian) for tanning bed and spray tan options, or Lauren with Glowin’ Out Spray Tans in the Boise area.
 Do not go too dark before your session – just a healthy glow.
-Remember that I do not normally adjust for your tan lines.
+Remember that I do not normally adjust for your tan lines in your final images.